mike99mac/ovos-tools/README.md

 At this point your system should have a solid sound and microphone stack running, especially **``mpd``** and **``pulseaudio``**, and all software necessary to install one of the three personal voice assistants.

+If you want to install OVOS, perform the steps in the next section.
+If you want to install Neon, perform the steps in section after that.
+If you want to install Minimy, go to https://github.com/mike99mac/minimy-mike99mac

 ## Install and configure OVOS

 Using the *OVOS installer*, by Goldyfruit, to install OVOS in a virtual environment